Jess Roskelley, American alpine climber caught in avalanche, 'died doing what he loved'

 Canadian officials say the trio is presumed to have died in a massive avalanche.
 Search and rescue teams are waiting for snow and rainy weather conditions to improve before they can look for them, and they expect to comb the mountain over the weekend.

-Roskelley's sister, speaking from Alberta, where she had just met with search teams, said she was expecting the worst but holding onto a shred of hope that her brother might have somehow survived.
+Roskelley's sister, speaking from Alberta, where Roskelley's family and wife had just met with search teams, said she was expecting the worst but holding onto a shred of hope that her brother might have somehow survived.

 "He lived so much in 36 years and he was an incredible person, so I think we more than anything, we have a little bit of hope," she said.
 "Jess means everything [to me]."